 The ESI budget can only be used for per diem payments to non-local participants to cover their local costs (mainly hotel) and will be managed by the ESI directly.
 However, a small part of the budget can be used for a conference dinner taking place at a Heurigen or restaurant, following the regulations of the University of Vienna, instead for per diem payments.

-Since we encourage participants to submit title and abstract of their talks online, organizers should communicate to the ESI administration if all or which participants are invited to give a talk.
-This additional information, as well as further relevant information, should be added in the “comment organizers” field.
+We ask participants to submit title and abstract of their talks online in case they are invited by organizers to give one.
+Additional information, like "Speaker" or &travel costs from third party funds", as well as further relevant information, should be added in the “comment organizers” field.

 At least one of the organizers must be present at the ESI at any given time during the programme or workshop.
 Regular communication with the head of the ESI administration is crucial in order to guarantee the smooth running of the programme or workshop.